samblenny/markab-lab/README.md

 ## Source Code Contents

-1. [repl2/](repl2): Work in progress on a VM emulator in Python with a stack-based kernel interpreters, assembler, and compiler running on top of the VM.
+1. [repl2/](repl2): Work in progress on a VM emulator in Python with a stack-based kernel, interpreters, assembler, and compiler running on top of the VM.

 2. [repl/](repl): A simple plain-text Forth system with interpreters and